crisgrim/vuevixens-instagram/README.md

 First at all, we need to pay attention on the template.
 Because we need to pass dynamically the property `step`.
 And we need to catch the three emits from `TheHeader.vue`: `go-to-home`, `next-step`, `share-post`.
-And then handle to do new things with our methods inside of our `Home.vue` component.
+And then handle doing new things with our methods inside of our `Home.vue` component.

 ````
 <template>